 Environmental costs of manufacturing include, for example, jobs lost due to damaged machines and hours of employment lost due to damaged health.
 Of course these costs can be mitigated and this additional cost creates jobs and economic output, albeit at lower economic multipliers than a manufacturing plant.
 However, such environmental mitigation also requires investment.
 Our analysis compares \$1 million of public investment in low-income energy efficiency against the same investment to attract a manufacturing plant.
-The latter requires investment in order to maintain the comparison at \$1 million each.
+The latter requires investment in environmental mitigation, which must be netted against the manufacturing investment in order to maintain the comparison at \$1 million each.
 Since the multipliers for environmental mitigation are less than those for manufacturing, the net economic impact of an efficiency investment remain superior to manufacturing with environmental mitigation.
 As an additional conservatism, we do not account for this in our results.